 Converting two-stage furnaces to LP/Propane requires the replacement of the burner orifices and converting the regulator to LP.
+All furnace models need to be derated when converted to LP.
+See Table 11, (page 36).

 The furnace was shipped from the factory equipped to operate on natural gas.
 Conversion to LP / Propane gas must be performed by qualified service personnel using a factory supplied conversion kit.
 Failure to use the proper conversion kit can cause fire, explosion, property damage, carbon monoxide poisoning, personal injury, or death.